top of page

 What's Included: Registration includes breakfast and dinners, several paid local outings, and creative writing instruction with award-winning authors & poets.

 What's Not Included: Airfare to and from Greece/Kefalonia, local transportation (shared car rentals are recommended), lunches, and optional outings.
-There are optional outings, such as a boat trip to Ithica, which will have an additional cost of approx. 30 euros each.
+There are optional outings, such as a boat trip to Ithaca, which will have an additional cost of approx. 30 euros each.

 Program Information/Questions: email Alexander at director@mvicw.com